“A Lost American Hero.” – Original 1916 Portrait of Douglass Roach of Provincetown, Massachusetts by Arthur Vidal Diehl.

 “Roach received a hero’s funeral” – “Thousands lined the streets for his impressive Harlem service.”

 “Doug was proud of his race.
 He felt deeply the oppression under which it struggles, and gladly gave his aid to help free it.
 He knew that the cause of the Spanish people was the cause of his own people, the cause of all the oppressed races of the world.
 He spoke many times of his plans to work among the American Negroes when he got back, how he was really beginning to see the tremendous role they must play in the fight to preserve democracy in America.
-He bitterly repented not having done more when he was home.”
+He bitterly resented not having done more when he was home.”
 (Building Provincetown)

 According to Benjamin J. Davis, Jr.’s eulogy, Roach was “one of the first Americans to volunteer in defense of Spanish democracy in the early days of the Madrid siege.
 An outstanding member of the Tom Mooney machine gun company, he often carried his machine gun single-handedly during long marches.”